Tinker-Twins/Computing-and-Simulation-for-Autonomy/Project Workspace/README.md

 ### Deployment

-1. Navigate to the Unity ML-Agents Repository directory and locate a folder called `results`.

-2. Open the `results` folder and locate a folder named after the `<training_behaviour_name>` that you used while training the agent(s).
+1. Navigate to the `Results` directory and locate a folder named after the `<training_behaviour_name>/<run-id>` that you defined while training the agent(s).

-3. Copy the saved neural network models (the `*.nn` files) into the `TF Models` folder of the `MARL Simulator` Unity Project.

-4. In the inspector window, attach respective NN model(s) to the `Model` variable in the `BehaviourParameters` script attached to the agent(s).
+2. In the inspector window, attach the saved neural network models (the `*.onnx` files) to the respective `Model` variable in the `BehaviourParameters` script attached to the agent(s).

-5. Select `Inference Only` in the `Behaviour Type` of the `BehaviourParameters` attached to the agent(s).
+3. Select `Default` or `Inference Only` mode in the `Behaviour Type` of the `BehaviourParameters` attached to the agent(s).

-6. Hit the play button in Unity Editor and watch your agent(s) play!
+4. Hit the play button in Unity Editor and watch your agent(s) in autonomous mode!

 ## IMPORTANT TIPS

-1. Craft the reward function carefully; agents cheat a lot!
+1. Craft the reward function carefully; agents can cheat a lot!

 2. Tune the training parameters in `<config>`.yaml file.

-3. As long as possible, duplicate the training arenas within the scene to ensure parallel (faster) training.
+3. As long as possible, duplicate the training agents/environments within the scene to ensure parallel (faster) training.

     ***Note:*** *Make sure to commit changes (if any) to all the duplicates as well!*